 Datapatch fails with Error :ORA-01422: “exact fetch returns more than requested number of rows” & ORA-06512: “DBMS_SQLPATCH” (Doc ID 2294009.1)

-In this Doc ID a workaround is mentioned, which after you have applied it, makes it able to perform a datapatch again, this time succesfully.
+In this Doc ID a workaround is mentioned, which after you have applied it, makes it possible to perform a datapatch again, this time succesfully.

 The cause for this bug is that a earlier datapatch went so fast that records in a certain sqlpatch view are too close to each other in time, causing a query in a next datapatch giving to many rows.